fardream/protorowdf/README.md

   string string_field = 2;
 }

-// Plural Vesion of ARowStruct.
+// Plural Version of ARowStruct.
 // Struct comments are similar to file comments. message ARowStructs {
   // comments on data field.